Tim-Liam-Hill/Acid/README.md

 * Name must be a palindrome
 * Scope of function is to outer function it finds itself in.
 * Name has restrictions (see later)
-* put brackets if you want, I don't care and neither does acid.
+* put brackets if you want, I don't care and neither does Acid.
-* functions can be defined anywhere, don't have to be defined before they are called (? sure about this??)
+* functions can be defined anywhere, don't have to be defined before they are called ~~(? sure about this??)~~
 * Return statement always maps to the function in which it appears (ie, the last defined function name).
 * The same function can have multiple return statements or none at all
 * Name must be of length n*3 (n>= 0)
 * can't use same function name in same scope

-If any of these decisions do not make sense to you, maybe you should try more psychedelics.
-If it doesn't make sense to you, that is likely a good thing.
+If any of these decisions do not make sense to you, maybe you should try more psychedelics (although if it doesn't make sense to you, that is likely a good thing.)

 ## Program Execution